Step by step guide to reset root password in Mysql - LinuxTechLab

 |$ sudo service mysqld stop

-Step 2- Start MySQL with custom option
+Step 2- Start MySQL with the custom option

-We will now restart the MySQL server in safe mode with option ‘–skip-grant-tables’,
+We will now restart the MySQL server in safe mode with option '--skip-grant-tables',

 |$ mysqld_safe –skip-grant-tables &

-Note – Running MySQl with ‘–skip-grant-tables’ is nor recommended & should only be done to reset the password.
+Note – Running MySQl with '–skip-grant-tables' is not recommended & should only be done to reset the password.

-Step 3 – Login to Mysql & resetting passowrd
+Step 3 – Login to Mysql & resetting the passowrd

 We will now access the MySQL server by executing the following command,